Judopay/JudoKit/README.md

 ## Getting started

-### Initial setup
+#### 1. Integration

-- Add `import JudoKit` to the top of the file where you want to use the SDK.
+Add `import JudoKit` to the top of the file where you want to use the SDK.

+#### 2. Setup

-- You can set your token and secret here when initializing the session:
+You can set your token and secret here when initializing the session:

 ```swift
 // initialize the SDK by setting it up with a token and a secret
 var judoKitSession = JudoKit(token: token, secret: secret)
 ```

-- To instruct the SDK to communicate with the Sandbox, include the following lines in the ViewController where the payment should be initiated:
+To instruct the SDK to communicate with the Sandbox, include the following lines in the ViewController where the payment should be initiated:

 ```swift
 // setting the SDK to Sandbox Mode - once this is set, the SDK wil stay in Sandbox mode until the process is killed
 self.judoKitSession.sandboxed(true)
 ```

-- When you are ready to go live you can remove this line.
+When you are ready to go live you can remove this line.

-### Invoking a payment screen
+#### 3. Invoking a payment screen

 ```swift
 myJudoKitSession.invokePayment(judoID, amount: Amount(42, currentCurrency), reference: Reference(consumerRef: "consumer reference"), completion: { (response, error) -> () in